Jason Doucette: Education and career

 Doucette, a Democrat, is an attorney.
 He earned his bachelor's degree from Washington University in St. Louis and his J.D. from the University of Connecticut School of Law.

 Prior to joining the Connecticut House of Representatives, Doucette was a member of the Manchester Board of Directors (2006–07) and served on various zoning and planning committees and boards.
 The 13th House District includes parts of the towns of Manchester and Glastonbury.
 Doucette was first elected to the state House in the general election on November 6, 2018, winning 59% of the vote and defeating Republican candidate Jennifer Fiereck, who received 41%.
 The seat flipped from Republican to Democrat, as Doucette won the seat formerly held by Republican Mark Tweedie, who did not seek reelection.

 He took office in January 2019.
 He was reelected in November 2020 with about 63% of the vote, defeating Republican challenger Brian Marois, who received 37%.
+He was reelected again in 2022 and in 2024.